Ogden Community School District

 The Ogden Community School District, or Ogden Community Schools, is a public school district headquartered in Ogden, Iowa.

-The district is completely within in Boone County.
+The district is completely within Boone County.
 The district serves Ogden, Beaver, Berkley, and the surrounding rural areas.

 Dr. Pam Dodge has served as superintendent since 2018, after serving as a principal in the Ankeny Community School District for six years.

 Beginning in 2020, the district entered an agreement with United Community School District to share a superintendent.
 Dr. Dodge is serving as superintendent for both districts.

 Schools

 The district has three schools on a single campus in Ogden.